Elela Information

 Weather & What to Pack

-The Okavango Delta is a year-round travel destination that experiences a distinct dry season (winter), when the floods arrive, and rainy season (summer), with more transitory climatic periods in between.
+The Okavango Delta is a year-round travel destination with a distinct dry season (winter), when the floods arrive, and rainy season (summer), and gentler transitional periods in between.

 January – March: